-The AS and A2 specification requires students to demonstrate the application and understanding of:

-- materials and components

-- · industrial and commercial practice

-- quality

-- health and safety

-- systems and control

-- · products/outcomes and applications.

-The AS and A2 specification requires students to:

-- · communicate ideas and information

-- evaluate

-- design

-- plan

-- make

-- AS 1 Paper 1 Core area of study Paper 2: Specialist area of study (Product Design) Weighting: 50% of AS / 20% of A -Level. - AS 2 Coursework: Product Development 50% of AS 20% of A Level - A21 Systems & Control or Product Design, Written examination 30% of A Level - A2 2 Coursework Product Design & Manufacture 30% of A Level her experiences with Technology
+GCE Technology & Design A2 2 Coursework 6 Course Description The AS and A2 specification requires students to demonstrate the application and understanding of: materials and components industrial and commercial practice quality health and safety systems and control products/outcomes and applications.
+The AS and A2 specification requires students to: communicate ideas and information evaluate design plan make Assessment / Units of Study AS 1 Paper 1 Core area of study Paper 2: Specialist area of study (Product Design) Weighting: 50% of AS / 20% of A -Level.
+AS 2 Coursework: Product Development 50% of AS 20% of A Level A2 1 Systems & Control or Product Design, Written examination 30% of A Level A2 2 Coursework Product Design & Manufacture 30% of A Level